 Multisite Network

-WordPress multisite is an advanced feature of WordPress that allows you to run multiple sites from the same WordPress installation.
-Multisite installations are supported on our Pro and higher plans.
-Because multisite networks tend to need more resources and require additional support, they are not supported on our Starter plan.
-If you’re currently on our Starter plan and want to enable multisite, you’ll need to upgrade your plan to a Pro plan or higher.
+WordPress multisite is an advanced feature that allows you to run multiple sites from the same WordPress installation.
+If you’re currently on a single 35k plan and want to enable multisite, you’ll need to upgrade your plan to a single 65k or above plan.

 Subdirectory vs subdomain